Rebecca-Tyson-Lab/ODE-model-bumble-bee-blueberry-wildflowers/Readme.md

 The scripts and datasets are available in [OSF](https://doi.org/10.17605/OSF.IO/6Z352.) and  [github](https://github.com/Rebecca-Tyson-Lab/ODE-model-bumble-bee-blueberry-wildflowers).

-Note the Figures folder is empty because we did not want to use memory unnecessarily.
+Note the figures folder is empty because we did not want to use memory unnecessarily.
 The figures can be reproduced easily by running the scripts.